-Comparing the characterization of the permutation in the isotopy for the isotopic invariance of quasi-associativity (a measure of weak associativity) in Theorem 17 and the characterization of the permutation in the isotopy for the isotopic invariance of the 13 non-associative F_i algebras in Theorem 20, the three are the same.
-This is a new contribution to the fact that isotopy in BCI-algebras and quasi-associativity can be measured with 14 non-associative F_i identities.
+Comparing the characterization of the permutation in the isotopy for the isotopic invariance of quasi-associativity (a measure of weak associativity) in Theorem 17 and the characterization of the permutation in the isotopy for the isotopic invariance of the 13 non-associative $F_i$ algebras in Theorem 20, the three are the same.
+This is a new contribution to the fact that isotopy in BCI-algebras and quasi-associativity can be measured with 14 non-associative $F_i$ identities.

 In loop theory, all the 30 Fenyves identities that are equivalent to associativity are isotopic invariant for any isotopy and some of the other 30 Fenyves identities that are non-associative (e.g. Moufang, Bol, Extra) are also isotopic invariant for any isotopy, while the others (e.g. LC, RC, C) are not.
-From our results in this work, all the 46 F_i identities that are equivalent to associativity in BCI-algebras are isotopic invariant for any isotopy, while for the 14 Fenyves identities that are non-associative in BCI-algebras; they are isotopic invariant for special isotopies including some well known identities (e.g. left Bol, LC and RC).
-Thus, it can be concluded that the isotopy of Fenyves identities that are non-associative in BCI-algebras is of better advantage over Fenyves identities that are non-associative in loops.
-But, there is limitation on the isotopy of all the 46 F_i identities that are equivalent to associativity in BCI-algebras.
+From our results in this work, all the 46 $F_i$ identities that are equivalent to associativity in BCI-algebras are isotopic invariant for any isotopy, while for the 14 Fenyves identities that are non-associative in BCI-algebras; they are isotopic invariant for special isotopies including some well known identities (e.g. left Bol, LC and RC).
+Thus, it can be concluded that the isotopy of Fenyves identities that are non-associative in BCI-algebras is of better advantage over Fenyves identities that are equivalent to associative in BCI-algebras.